The Validation Bottleneck: Why AI Output Quality Is the New CI/CD

 The next wave of AI coding tools won't compete on generation speed.
 Every model is fast enough.
 They'll compete on validation infrastructure.

 Who can tell you fastest whether the output is correct?
 Who can catch the most classes of problems before they reach production?
-Who can compound those catches into better generation over time?
+Who can turn a catch into a check or instruction another context can verify?